Funky-Chickens/bangazonAPI/README.md

 #### DELETE
 - open POSTMAN app in chrome
 - set it to DELETE
-- test deleting one product by entering this url: localhost:8080/bangazonAPI/v1/payments/[id](payment id you want to delete)
+- test deleting one payment option by entering this url: localhost:8080/bangazonAPI/v1/payments/[id](payment id you want to delete)
 - make sure to set the body to JSON format
 - send request